Kyaram Sloyan: Aftermath

 A class at the school of Artashavan village is named after Sloyan.
 On 30 May 2016 his bust was opened in the same school.
 He was posthumously awarded the "For Service in Battle" medal and Order of the Combat Cross (1st degree).

 In April 2016 Armenia's Permanent Representative to the OSCE, Ambassador Arman Kirakosyan made a statement regarding Azerbaijan's violations of international humanitarian law at the session of OSCE Permanent Council.
 He pointed out that 3 servicemen including Kyaram Sloyan were decapitated by Azerbaijani soldiers in a manner characteristic of ISIS.

-According to Regnum News Agency, during his visit to the Terter, Agdam and Barda districts, President of Azerbaijan Ilham Aliyev awarded an Azerbaijani soldier who appeared to be the one of the soldiers photographed posing with the severed head of Sloyan.
+According to Regnum News Agency, during his visit to the Terter, Agdam and Barda districts, President of Azerbaijan Ilham Aliyev awarded an Azerbaijani soldier who appeared to be one of the soldiers photographed posing with the severed head of Sloyan.

 Armenian Deputy Foreign Minister Shavarsh Kocharyan condemned the encouragement of the Azerbaijani serviceman who was depicted on another photo where the mutilated head of Sloyan was manifestly shown.
 According to Kocharyan, “the encouragement of such a crime at the highest state level isn’t something new for Azerbaijan: Ramil Safarov, who was sentenced to life imprisonment for having axed a sleeping Armenian (Lieutenant Gurgen Margaryan) to death in Budapest, was immediately pardoned, awarded and proclaimed hero by the Azerbaijani President upon his extradition to Baku in 2012.”

 Representatives of the Parliamentary Assembly of the Council of Europe (PACE) have stated their intentions to report the beheading to the Council of Europe Commissioner for Human Rights.
 The co-rapporteurs said: "We are going to submit a report to the Council of Europe Commissioner for Human Rights on the fact of murdering and beheading of a conscript, and then publicizing it."